-Collectively evaluated loans rated "special mention" were \$13,519 at December 31, 2016, an increase from \$6,144 at December 31, 2015.
-Collectively evaluated loans rated classified were \$3,052 at December 31, 2016, a decrease from \$6,071 at December 31, 2015.
+Collectively evaluated loans rated "special mention" were \$3,361 at December 31, 2017, down from \$13,519 at December 31, 2016.
+Collectively evaluated loans rated classified were \$1,691 at December 31, 2017, down from \$3,052 at December 31, 2016.

 Levels of high risk loans are considered in the determination of the level of the allowance for loan loss.
 High risk loans are defined by the Company as loans secured by junior liens, interest-only loans and loans with a high loan-to-value ratio.
 A decrease in the level of high risk loans within a class decreases the required allocation for the loan class, and an increase in the level of high risk loans within a class increases the required allocation for the loan class.
-Total high risk loans decreased by 9.76% from the level at December 31, 2015, however the increase in allocation for one loan class that experienced an increase in high risk loans resulted in a small net increase when the allocation for high risk loans for December 31, 2016 is compared with the allocation for high risk loans for December 31, 2015.
+Total high risk loans fell by \$6,081 or 3.76% from the level at December 31, 2016, resulting in a decreased allocation.

 The calculation of the appropriate level for the allowance for loan losses incorporates analysis of multiple factors and requires management's prudent and informed judgment.
-The ratio of the allowance for loan losses to the total loan portfolio declined six basis points from December 31, 2015.
+The ratio of the allowance for loan losses to total loans, net of unearned income and deferred fees and costs at December 30, 2017 is 1.19%, a decrease from 1.28% at December 31, 2016.
+The ratio of the allowance for collectively-evaluated loan losses to collectively-evaluated loans, net of unearned income and deferred fees and costs was 1.18%, compared with 1.30% at December 31, 2016.
+Improvements from December 31, 2016 in the charge-off rate, nonaccrual loans, criticized loans, unemployment, personal bankruptcies and housing inventory decreased the required level of the allowance for loan losses, slightly offset by worsening in business bankruptcies, residential vacancy and the impact of the interest rate environment.
 Based on analysis of historical indicators, asset quality and economic factors, management believes the level of allowance for loan losses is reasonable for the credit risk in the loan portfolio.